Korean Englishman: Korean Englishman

+In addition, Carrott, Kendall and Kook have been invited to Buckingham Palace twice and spoken with King Charles III on both occasions.
+The second occasion was a British-Korean state dinner featuring South Korean President Yoon Suk-yeol.
+The trio also sat at the same table as Jisoo, Jennie and Rosé of K-Pop girl group Blackpink, which led to Carrott offering to translate for Jisoo and Jisoo accepting.

 Jolly

 Carrott and Kendal launched a second channel, "Jolly", in 2017, which produces a broader variety of content intended for a more global audience.
-Both Kendal and Carrott frequently have friends and family on as guests, including Kendal's brother-in-law, Chris Lee.
+Both Carrott and Kendal frequently have friends and family on as guests, including Kendal's brother-in-law, Chris Lee.

 In 2019, over half of the channel's views came from Korea.

 Other works

 On Carrott's 32nd birthday, Kendal published Carrott's (partially fictitious) autobiography, which was ghostwritten by his friends, with parts of the proceeds donated to Carrot Land Adventure Park in Ohakune, New Zealand.

 Controversy

-In October 2020, Carrott and Kook were criticised and later investigated by police after a video was uploaded on Korean Englishman of Carrott, Kook and others violating South Korea's COVID-19 quarantine regulations.
+In October 2020, Carrott and Kook were criticised and later investigated by police after a video was uploaded on Gabie Kook's channel of Carrott and Kook receiving packages to their quarantine apartment in a way some thought were violating South Korea's COVID-19 quarantine regulations.
 In April 2021, all the charges were dropped.